RAS-University/robotic-courses/docs/kinematics.md

 Now, follow the instructions provided on the right side panel within Webots, and complete the code to make your robot do the "**Pick and Place**".

+> **💡 Helpful Suggestion:**
+> For detailed explanations of variables, robot schematics, and further clarifications that could greatly assist your understanding and coding, we strongly recommend reviewing the figures and content available on [this page from Robotics for Creative Practice](https://courses.ideate.cmu.edu/16-375/f2024/text/index.html).

 > *If the Python file isn't open, select your robot in the scene tree (left panel), right-click and choose **Edit controller**, or load it manually via Webots' text editor (right panel) `dobot_2025/controllers/dobot` folder and select your `.py` .*

 Once you've implemented all the "COMPLETE THIS LINE OF CODE" sections, click "Build" or "Save"(`CTRL+S`) to compile your project, and then start the simulation.